DANICA CHAPPELL (MELB) JOAN JONAS (USA), KITTY KRAUS (DE), DANE MITCHELL (NZ), VIRGINIA OVERELL (MELB), DANAE VALENZA AND SIMON MCGUINNESS (MELB).

 Opening: Friday 10 May 2013, 6 - 8pm

 Whilst this movement is mostly invisible, it is always rebellious, powered by its own volition and abiding by its own particular code of behaviour.
-Everyday Rebellions exemplifies this willfulness, bringing together artists who attempt to control and manipulate the energy and activity of their unruly media.
+Everyday Rebellions exemplified this willfulness, bringing together artists who attempt to control and manipulate the energy and activity of their unruly media.

-Focusing on the limits of their control Everyday Rebellions explores the innate alchemical and physical dynamics that occur when active materials are contained, moulded, corralled, stilled or released.
+Focusing on the limits of their control Everyday Rebellions explored the innate alchemical and physical dynamics that occur when active materials are contained, moulded, corralled, stilled or released.
 All of the works are situated at the maximum point of exertion, highlighting the pressure exerted by artists on their materials and charting the seepage and resistance, as well as the release and collapse that occurs as artists wrestle reactions into shapes and spillage into form.

-Everyday Rebellions reveals how it is only when we attempt to restrain or pause the errant energy in our materials that we become aware of its true character.
+Everyday Rebellions revealed how it is only when we attempt to restrain or pause the errant energy in our materials that we become aware of its true character.
 Frozen ice will melt despite our urgings; light sensitive paper will always colour under daylight, and copper sulfide will taint with its decolourising stain.